SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/create.md

 ## SwpIfConfig

-SwpIfConfig is only used when calling Create method.
+SwpIfConfig is only used when calling the Create method.
 There are default values and the most relevant to change is possibly LogPath and TerminalRxPort.
-TerminalRxPort is only used in for server mode.
+TerminalRxPort is only used in server mode.
-The `DraftCapture` implies other changes as well that are not documented here and should therefore be left as is.
+The `DraftCapture` implies other changes that are not documented here as well, and should therefore be left as is.

 ```c#
 public class SwpIfConfig